kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 68: January 29, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+I made minor fixes in some old projects and finished section 5.
+Also started section 6 which is all about state.

+**Thoughts**: A very rewarding day!
+Hope for the best.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/green-check-submit/commit/60e3c616bce05d72faccba2b65d93aff471d8c44)

+---

 ### Day 67: January 28, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Went back to the Pokedex project and made some styling changes and continued section 5.